ng-Classic/ng-classic/aio/content/guide/dependency-injection-navtree.md

 `@SkipSelf` is essential for two reasons:

 1. It tells the injector to start its search for a `Parent` dependency in a component *above* itself, which *is* what parent means.
-1. Angular Classicthrows a cyclic dependency error if you omit the `@SkipSelf` decorator.
+1. Angular Classic throws a cyclic dependency error if you omit the `@SkipSelf` decorator.

     <code-example format="output" hideCopy language="shell">